enchufaocoding/Kotlin-Calculator-App/README.md

 ## Kotlin-Calculator-App
-# Calculator Made in 100% Kotlin!
+# Calculator Made 100% in Kotlin Languaje!

 This project belongs to the practice done for learning Kotlin several months ago.